napari/napari/docs/explanations/rendering.md

 more chunks as more data is loaded.

-Progressive rendering is valuable because often the user can often navigate or make other decisions with partially loaded data, so the user to operate more quickly.
+Progressive rendering is valuable because often the user can often navigate or make other decisions with partially loaded data, so the user can wait less and take action sooner.
 Also progressive rendering just feels more pleasant for the user.
-Progressive loading makes the internal state of the application visible, which is often appreciated by the user.
+Progressive rending makes the internal state of the application visible which is often leads to a better user experience.

 ![chunked-format](images/chunked-format.png)